lwoodson/lwoodson.github.io/_posts/2015-04-06-machine-learning-in-a-rails-app.md

 of decision making when purchasing a label.
 After all, we had a large example set of data for them -- the orders we've received and the various shipping choices that were made from them.
-Given that data, couldn't we use machine learning to infer what actions a customer would taken when confronted with an order in our UI?
+Given that data, couldn't we use machine learning to infer what actions a customer would take when confronted with an order in our UI?

 The answer was yes.
 We developed a system dubbed AutoShip that allows us to predict